 In 2002 the UEMS-EACCME®® and the AMA signed an agreement of mutual recognition of CME credits between Europe and the USA whereby European physicians attending an event in the USA have their credits recognised in Europe and American physicians attending an event in Europe have their credits recognised in the USA.

-This agreement was renewed in 2006 and in July 2010, each time for a further period of 4 years.
+This agreement was renewed in 2014 for a further period of 4 years.

 An important development of the 2010 renewal is the inclusion of e-learning materials in the agreement.